 Career development is a process in which everyone has a different starting point.
-The following plan is intended to provide you with some general guidelines to the process.
-Based on your background and goals some of the steps may not be applicable to your individual situation.
+The following plan is intended to provide you with some general guidelines to help you through your process.

-You are encouraged to meet with a career counselor to develop a personalized strategy that will assist you in maximizing your college experience.
+You are encouraged to meet with staff in the Center for Career and Academic Planning to develop a personalized strategy that will assist you in maximizing your college experience.

 Track Your Experience

-- Become familiar with the Career Center and resources provided, including FisherConnects
+- Become familiar with the Center for Career and Academic Planning and resources provided, including Handshake.

-- Speak with faculty and Career Center staff to learn about career options associated with various academic majors
+- Speak with faculty and Center for Career and Academic Planning advisors to learn about career options associated with various academic majors.

-- Develop bullet points for current experiences to demonstrate skills and abilities relevant to desired career field
+- Develop bullet points for current experiences to demonstrate skills and abilities relevant to your desired career field.

-- Narrow down activities/volunteer opportunities to ones you are truly interested in, and become more involved
+- Narrow down activities/volunteer opportunities to those that you are truly interested in, and become more involved.

 Involvement on Campus

-- Begin to refine interview skills with interview prep opportunities offered by the Career Center (e.g. Interview workshops, Mock Interviews)
+- Begin to refine interview skills with interview prep opportunities offered by the Center for Career and Academic Planning (e.g. interview workshops, mock interviews).